Anis Kidwai: Personal life

-Anis Kidwai was born in 1906 in Barabanki, United Provinces of Agra and Oudh into a patriotic and orthodox family of Awadh.
-Her father, Wilait Ali was a prominent lawyer who wrote humorous columns in local papers.
+Anis Kidwai was born in 1906 in Barabanki, United Provinces of Agra and Oudh into a patriotic and orthodox family of Awadh, known as the Kidwai family.
+Her father, Wilayat Ali was a prominent lawyer who wrote humorous columns in local papers.
 Anis was a self-taught student.
 She became well-versed in Urdu and English literature by listening to the tutors that taught her brothers.
 After her father's death, she was consigned to a life behind the purdah until the late 1930s, when India's final efforts at the freedom struggle allowed her a greater degree of participation in public life.

 Anis married her cousin Shafi Ahmed Kidwai in 1920 and lived with him first in Allahabad and then in other cities, wherever her husband's job took them.
-Her husband's brother Rafi Ahmed was a freedom fighter and was regularly imprisoned for his activism, and his family, including Shafi and Anis regularly faced political persecution for it.
+Her husband's brother Rafi Ahmed Kidwai was a freedom fighter and was regularly imprisoned for his activism, and his family, including Shafi and Anis regularly faced political persecution for it.